Budgeting and Finance 101

 - Appalachian Development Public Transportation Assistance: Provides grants to 13 states in the Appalachian region (Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia) for the delivery of safe, reliable public transportation services to rural areas in the Appalachian region.
 For more information, contact the State DOT.

 - Intercity Bus Program: States must use 15 percent of their total Section 5311 funding to support intercity bus service, unless the governor, in consultation with intercity providers, certifies that intercity bus needs are being adequately met.
-For more information, contact the State DOT.
+For more information, see National RTAP's Intercity Transportation technical brief, and contact the State DOT.

 - Public Transportation on Indian Reservations Program (Tribal Transit Program): Provides grants to tribes as direct recipients for planning, capital, and, in limited circumstances, operating assistance for tribal public transit services.
 For more information visit the FTA Tribal Transit web page.
 As a future reference, National RTAP is preparing to develop a new Tribal Transit Toolkit, anticipated later in 2019.